Phoenix2066/TicTacToe/README.md

 # TicTacToe
-A simple game of Tic Tac Toe using HTML, CSS and Javascript
+A simple game of Tic Tac Toe using HTML, CSS and Javascript.